PennLINC/PennLINC.github.io/docs/flywheel/flywheel.md

 ## Connecting with the SDK

-The flywheel CLI allows you to communicate with Flywheel’s database.
+The flywheel CLI allows you to communicate with Flywheel's database.
 Follow their instructions [here](https://docs.flywheel.io/hc/en-us/articles/360008162214).
 Once installed and logged in, you should see your username when you do:
 ```
 $ fw status
 $ You are currently logged in as Tinashe Tapera to https://upenn.flywheel.io